Close

 The only realistic solution is a power backup system — an inverter with batteries — costing about $2200.

-Thanks to your support, $470 has already been raised — 21% of the goal.
+Thanks to your support, $1870 has already been raised — 85% of the goal.
+Only $330 remains to reach the goal.

-This is an important step forward, and I am sincerely grateful to everyone who has already supported me.
+This is incredible progress, and I am sincerely grateful to everyone who has already supported me.

-I have taken a loan to start solving this problem, but covering the full cost on my own is very difficult.
-Every contribution brings stable working conditions closer.
+I have taken a loan to begin solving this problem, but covering the remaining cost on my own is still difficult.
+Every contribution now helps bring this goal to completion and restore stable working conditions.

 Support for Power Backup (Inverter + Batteries)